 - Once all settings have been specified, MailStore Server can be instructed to send a test email to the email address entered for notifications; simply click on Apply and Test.
 If an error message appears or the recipient specified does not receive the email, the following hints for troubleshooting may be helpful.

 - If no error occurs upon sending but the email does not arrive, please check the spam or junk mail folder of the mailbox.
 Perhaps the email was filtered out.

-- If an error message appears because of an invalid certificate ("Server's certificate was rejected by the verifier because of an unknown certificate authority."), check Ignore SSL Warnings and try again.
+- If an error message appears because of an invalid certificate ("Server's certificate was rejected by the verifier because of an unknown certificate authority."), check Accept all certificates and try again.

 - If an error message appears indicating that "One or more recipients rejected", the SMTP server probably requires authentication.
 Enter the appropriate access data as described above.